-Everyone has their dream colors to use in their home, but have you found yours yet?
-When choosing paint colors, wouldn’t it be great to ask for expert help?
+Everyone has their dream colours to use in their home, but have you found yours yet?
+When choosing paint colours, wouldn’t it be great to ask for expert help?
 We asked designers to choose their Perfect Palettes from the wide range of rich Benjamin Moore shades.
-Whether you’re looking for a color scheme for your whole home or just one room, explore these photos and then check out all of Benjamin Moore’s color palettes.
+Whether you’re looking for a colour scheme for your whole home or just one room, explore these photos and then check out all of Benjamin Moore’s colour palettes.

 Once you vote for your Perfect Palette, enter for your chance to win* $600 worth of paint and a Benjamin Moore consultation!

 *No purchase necessary.
 Contest open to residents of Canada.
 Contest closes Dec.
 10, 2019.
 See complete rules.

 The first colour in Montreal designer Mélanie Cherrier’s palette shifts to match your space.
 Cromwell Gray HC-103 is a “noble shade that reads as taupe or green in different lighting.”
 Graphic artwork and a neutral chair offer a serene space to relax.